tdkehoe/Learn-To-Code-By-Breaking-Stuff/Angular_CRUD.md

 ![Atom HTML](/Users/TDK/playground/BreakingStuff/media/show_glyphicons.png)

-Let's put the dislikes number to the left of the buttons.
+Let's put the dismovieLikes number to the left of the buttons.
 Wrap this section in a row, then add two equal columns:

 ```html
 <div class="row">